 Arizona courts have decisively rejected these claims of fraud and the supposed issues with the election.
-While it is true that a meritless petition for certiorari remains pending at the United States Supreme Court, the issues raised revolve around state law.
+While it is true that a meritless petition for certiorari remains pending at the U.S. Supreme Court, the issues raised revolve around state law.
 Both the Arizona trial court and Arizona Supreme Court rejected the contest suit filed by Kelli Ward.
 The Arizona Supreme Court decided only state law issues, and in fact expressly held that it "need not decide" if the "federal 'safe harbor' deadline applies to this contest."
 The trial court held a hearing over two days and found her claims had no merit.
 The trial court found no fraud, no misconduct, and no illegal votes.
-The court entered an order "confirming" that President-Elect Biden had won the state's electoral votes.
+The court entered an order "confirming" that President-elect Biden had won the state's electoral votes.
 See Ward v.
 Jackson, No. CV2020-015285 (Ariz.
 Super.
 Ct., Maricopa Cnty.
 Dec.
 4, 2020).
 The Arizona Supreme Court unanimously affirmed that ruling, finding that "the challenge fails to present any evidence of 'misconduct,' 'illegal votes' or that the Biden Electors 'did not in fact receive the highest number of votes for office,' let alone establish any degree of fraud or a sufficient error rate that would undermine the certainty of the election results."
 Ward v.
 Jackson, CV-20-0343-AP/EL, slip op. at 6 (Ariz.
 Dec.
-8, 2020), pet. for cert. filed, No. 20-809 (U.S. Dec.
-11, 2020).
+8, 2020).

-Additionally, with respect to ballot duplication, it is reviewed by a two-person bipartisan ballot duplication board.
+Additionally, duplicated ballots are reviewed by a two-person bipartisan ballot duplication board.
 An inspection of duplicated ballots revealed nine errors, which resulted in a net gain of only six votes for Donald Trump.
 Even if this "error rate" were applied in Trump's favor to the entire universe of duplicated ballots in Arizona, Trump would net only 103 votes, which falls far short of Joe Biden's 10,457-vote margin of victory in Arizona.
 The claim that ballot duplication errors could have affected "over four hundred fifty thousand ballots statewide" is false.
 There were only 27,869 total duplicated ballots in Maricopa County.
 As noted above, the inspection revealed only nine errors in those ballots, and the Arizona Supreme Court held that even if that error rate were applied to all duplicated ballots, it would not change the outcome of the election.

-Moreover, just last night, the Arizona Supreme Court affirmed the dismissal of another meritless election contest that was filed in Pinal County-Burk v.
+Moreover, the Arizona Supreme Court affirmed the dismissal of another meritless election contest that was filed in Pinal County-Burk v.
 Ducey, CV-20-0349-AP/EL (Ariz.
 Jan.
 5, 2021).
 After "consider[ing] the record, the trial court's December 15, 2020 minute entry, and the briefing," a four-member panel of the Court, concluded that the "contest here failed" because the contestant "is not a qualified elector" and the contest "failed to file a timely contest that complied with the election challenge statutes."
 As a result of this ruling, there are no other election contests pending in an Arizona court.